gbyuvd/ChemMiniQ3-HoriFIE/README.md

 # 🧬 ChemMiniQ3 - with Horizon Loss on SELFIES and Biologically-Aware RL Fine-Tuning
-A lightweight experimental generative model for chemistry, built on mini **Qwen3** with **multi-horizon predictive loss** for molecular SELFIES representations.
+A lightweight experimental generative model for chemistry, built on mini **Qwen2-like backbone** with **multi-horizon predictive loss** for molecular SELFIES representations.

 *Prototype research code — not production-ready.
 Learning by building.*